Rocky Raccoon – 5 of Swords

 The Beatles (The White Album), 1968

-Like most songs off the White Album, “Rocky Raccoon” was written in India, while the Beatles were learning meditation from the Maharishi.
+Like most songs off the White Album, “Rocky Raccoon” was written in India, while the Beatles were learning Transcendental Meditation from the Maharishi.
 Paul claimed the song came to him quite quickly and easily while he got some lyrical ideas from John and the folk singer Donovan, who was also on spiritual retreat at the time.

 “Rocky Raccoon” is an amusing parody of a western, a tale of revenge with the song’s title character looking to win back the affections of his woman Nancy from Dan, the rival who she’d run off with.
 Things ultimately end badly for Rocky, as Dan proves to be a better shot and guns him down in a duel.